1. Home

 The building principal shall provide emergency responders with a friendly notification at least 48 hours prior to holding a security drill.

 All full-time employees shall receive training on school safety and security that includes instruction on school security drills.
+Training shall also address the unique needs of students with disabilities and ensure full-time employees are aware of anticipated supports for those students during a safety and security event, including mobility, medical, social, communication, or other needs provided under the students’ individualized education plans, individualized health care plans and/or 504 plan(s).
 New staff members shall receive this training within 60 days of the commencement of that staff member’s employment.
 The annual training provided to employees shall be conducted collaboratively by the district and emergency responders, including law enforcement, fire, and emergency medical services personnel, in order to identify weaknesses in school safety and security policies and procedures and to increase the effectiveness of emergency responders.

 Required Drills